apiflask/apiflask/README.md

 ---

-APIFlask starts as a fork of [APIFairy 0.6.3dev](https://github.com/miguelgrinberg/APIFairy) and heavily inspired by [FastAPI](https://github.com/tiangolo/fastapi).
+APIFlask starts as a fork of [APIFairy 0.6.3dev](https://github.com/miguelgrinberg/APIFairy) and inspired by [FastAPI](https://github.com/tiangolo/fastapi).